+We may derive sGMRES for the preconditioned system (3.9), following the same pattern as before.
+Note that we employ the preconditioned matrix $P^{-1}A$ when we construct the basis B and the reduced matrix $P^{-1}(AB)$ .
+The details are routine.
+We believe that sGMRES opens up new opportunities for designing preconditioners because it is faster and more flexible than GMRES.
 4. Constructing a basis for sGMRES.
 As we have seen, the success of both GMRES (3.2) and sGMRES (3.4) hinges on the approximation power of the basis.
-Krylov subspaces are, perhaps, the most natural way to capture solutions to a linear system when we access the matrix via products [37, Chaps.
+Krylov subspaces are, perhaps, the most elegant way to capture solutions to a linear system when we access the matrix via products [50, Chaps.
 6 and 7].
+In this setting, the standard practice is to form an orthonormal basis for the Krylov subspace, but this approach may be prohibitively expensive.
+Remarkably, sGMRES does not require orthogonal bases, so we can look for cheaper constructions.

-In this section, we describe a number of ways to compute bases for Krylov subspaces.
-Although these strategies are decades old, they deserve a fresh look because sGMRES has a fundamentally different computational profile from GMRES.
+In this section, we describe several strategies for producing a nonorthogonal basis for a Krylov subspace.
+Although these strategies are decades old, they warrant a fresh look because sGMRES has a fundamentally different computational profile from GMRES.
+See the technical report [41] for further discussion.